swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

 # Where are tests?

-Say we have an averaging function:
+Let's return the the simplestats module that we began earlier:

+    cd ~/simplestats

+It has a file `stats.py` with the following averaging function:

 ```python
 def mean(numlist):